 This technique is used in Darren Aronofsky’s critically-acclaimed film Black Swan, starring Natalie Portman, Mila Kunis, and Vincent Cassel.
 Portman plays Nina Sayers, a dancer who is to play the lead role of the White Swan of Swan Lake.
 The film shows the pressures experienced by Nina, which became much more complicated after she meets Lily, who is set to play the role of the Black Swan.
 Along the way, Nina deals with the pressures on herself and experiences hallucinations, psychotic episodes, and breakdowns as she prepares for the role.

 There’s also Me, Myself and Irene, a film by the Farrelly brothers.
-The film stars Jim Carrey, who plays the role of a Charlie, a man diagnosed with a Dissociative Identity Disorder, a mental health condition where the person has multiple distinct personalities.
+The film stars Jim Carrey, who plays the role of Charlie, a man diagnosed with Dissociative Identity Disorder, a mental health condition where the person has multiple distinct personalities.
 Charlie is a nice guy that is often taken advantage of by people around him.
-One day, however, he develops the disorder and starts dealing with a split personality named Hank, a rude and often violent persona that takes over Charlie when he’s under stress.
-All this takes place as both personalities fall for a woman named Irene (Renee Zellweger).
+One day, however, he develops the disorder and starts dealing with a split personality named Hank, a rude and often violent persona that takes over Charlie when he’s stressed.
+All this occurs as both personalities fall for a woman named Irene (Renee Zellweger).

 Lastly, there’s Fight Club, based on a book by Chuck Palahniuk and directed by David Fincher.
 The film tells the story of an unnamed character played by Ed Norton, an insomniac with an office job he hates.
 He meets a soap salesman named Tyler Durden (Brad Pitt) during a business trip—after a series of events, they start Fight Club, where men fight in a bar basement.